 Welcome to ConsciousMess!

-This is a lifestyle blog, but you won’t find any posts on my OOTD, how to style your table at Thanksgiving, or how I apply my makeup.
-(Because I can’t dress myself, I’m not Martha Stewart, and I know nada about makeup.)
+This is a lifestyle blog, but you won’t find any posts on how to style your table at Thanksgiving, how to edit your photos to be picture-perfect, or how I apply my makeup.
+(Because I’m not Martha Stewart, I can’t take a picture to save my life, and I know nada about makeup.)
 What you will find is raw truths about motherhood, hacks for reducing your carbon footprint, budget-friendly travel tips, and mindful living strategies.
 But this is not an all-or-nothing blog.
 Just like in my life, I strive for balance, so I don’t write about extreme couponing, going 100% green, or fending off cockroaches in your hostel.
 My intention is for everything I post about to be both practical and reasonable.

 And now, a little about me…